b0nes164/GPUPrefixSums/README.md

 + `Validate All Off Sizes` performs a series of tests to ensure that the perfix sum correctly handles non-powers-of-two buffer sizes.

++ `PrintValidationText` prints any errors during a validation test in the deubg log.
+This can be quite slow if there are many errors, so it is recommended to also have `QuickText` enabled.

++ `QuickText` limits the number of errors printed during a validation test to 1024.

 </details>

 <!-- This content will not appear in the rendered Markdown -->